-Banks, bank accounts, bank cards, internet banking, BankID and Swish
+Banks, bank accounts, bank cards, internet banking, BankID and paying with a mobile app

 Read more here about banks, bank cards and internet banking.
 You can also read about the BankID system and how you can make payments with a mobile app.

 A bank is a company that works mainly with three things: payments, savings and lending.
 Banks and credit institutions help you to make payments.
 They also help you to make savings and investments.
 They are therefore important to a well-functioning economy.
 Companies that provide payment services and electronic cash, lend money to consumers, hold your money against interest, and offer currency exchange and other financial services are also regarded as banks.
 If you are under 18 years old you are not allowed to take loans, but you can save money and make payments if your guardian allows you to.
 A child's parents are usually the child's guardian.
 Banks usually have various services for savings and payments, such as bank accounts, bank cards and banking by phone.